qunicorn/qunicorn-core/tests/README.md

 They are found in "tests/manual_tests".
 To test the IBM Runner/Sampler or Estimator, a token need to be added to the Environment Variables.
 The key should be "IBM_TOKEN" and the token can be copied from your landing page at https://quantum-computing.ibm.com/.
+Instead, the token could also be added to the "job_request_dto_test_data.json"-File.

 ## How to run tests